rzzzwilson/music_rename_id3/README.rst

 The **-i** option is useful once you have the file renaming part working satisfactorily and you are fiddling with the ID3 tags.

+Note that the rename/convert code checks and skips the rename/conversion if the output file already exists.
+This makes it easy to restart a processing run.